State College Regional Airport: Aircraft

 State College Regional Airport regularly operates the Bombardier CRJ family, Embraer ERJ145s, and Embraer E175s.
-American Eagle operates Embraer 145 jets to Philadelphia.
-United Express operates Embraer 145 and Embraer 175 jets to Washington Dulles.
-United Express operates Chicago service on CRJ-550 and Embraer 175 jets.
-De Havilland Canada Dash 8s were common until their replacement by the regional jets.
-Cessna 208 Caravans are operated by Mountain Air Cargo contracted under FedEx Express cargo flights.
-Wiggins services Pittsburgh International Airport.
-Geisinger operates an Airbus H145 helicopter as a LifeFlight service.
+American Eagle and United Express operate regional jets to the airport.
+Most commonly, flights are operated on Embraer ERJ-145, Bombardier CRJ-550, Bombardier CRJ-200, and occasionally Embraer E-175 and Bombardier CRJ-900 aircraft.
+De Havilland Canada Dash 8s were common until their replacement by regional jets.
+Geisinger operates an Airbus H145 helicopter as a LifeFlight service, with a hangar at the airport.
 The airport sees numerous general aviation aircraft; Piper PA-28 Cherokees and business jets are common, while larger aircraft up to Boeing 757s can be seen as charter jets along with members of the Boeing 737 and Airbus A320 families.